 When visiting Ilocos, be sure to give empanada a try.
 This is inspired by the Spanish empanada that has become one of the region’s most popular snacks.
 This treat is crispy on the outside and has a tasty filling inside.
 It goes well with vinegar and is best eaten while hot.
 You may get your sizzling empanada from street food stalls around Ilocos.
 To taste an authentic Ilocos empanada, you may go to Insiang’s Empanada or Irene’s Empanada which are both located on Calle Salcedo corner Calle V. de Los Reyes.
 Meanwhile, you can also visit Abuelita’s if you want to have it from a restaurant.

 Being a heritage site, Vigan is the perfect place to find various antique items.
 Their local products and antiques are definitely a good souvenir to bring back home.
 When looking for a unique antique item visit Lucy’s Antique Shop which is nestled on the ground floor of the old house of Don Renato Peña along Calle Crisologo.
 It is home to various old items like house furniture, wooden decorations, paintings, porcelain plates, vases, and glassware.
 Also, they sell souvenir key chains, native bags, and t-shirts.

 Vigan City is beautifully rich in all the significant ways

-For a weekend well-spent or maybe for a simple change of scenery, Vigan City is a great place to be.
-Enjoying the people, the food, sights and long walks will surely make each one of its guests feel like a Filipino.
+For a weekend well-spent or maybe for a simple change of scenery, Vigan City makes a great travel destination.
+It features amazing things to do and places to eat.
+Enjoying the people, the food, sights, and long walks will surely make each one of its guests feel like a Filipino.

 Get Trip101 in your inbox